 Satya-Christophe holds a post-graduate degree in finance from Paris X Nanterre University, and a Master’s Degree in management from Paris IX Dauphine University.

 Satya-Christophe is French and speaks English Spanish and Portuguese.

 CEO Corporate Services Worldwide

 Sylvia Metayer has been CEO Corporate Services worldwide and a member of the Group’s Executive Committee since 2015.

-In her current role as CEO of Sodexo’s Corporate Services segment, Sylvia heads up a global team of 120,000 employees, whose mission is to improve the quality of life of people working in a corporate environment, in 60 countries.
+From 2010, prior to her current role, Sylvia Metayer headed up Sodexo’s International Large Accounts, developing Sodexo’s key Corporate clients Procter & Gamble, GlaxoSmithKline, and Johnson & Johnson.
+In her current role as CEO of Sodexo’s Corporate Services segment, Sylvia heads up a global team of 120,000 employees, whose mission is to improve the quality of life of adults at work across over 60 countries.

 Sylvia is French/British/Canadian, and speaks French and English.